drbenvincent/BayesCovertAttention/README.md

 # BayesCovertAttention

+**PRE-RELEASE CODE: Please respect that the research paper associated with this code is under revision.
+The code is made available now to aid the reviewers.
+Citation information for the paper will be available if the paper is accepted for publication.**

+**THIS CODE IS ALSO UNDER LICENCE: see LICENCE.TXT**

 Code associated with the paper **Vincent (submitted) [Bayesian accounts of covert selective attention: a tutorial review]()**.

 The code here provides TWO separate ways of practically evaluating the models.
 Two methods were used to gain confidence that any implementation errors have been eliminated.

 ## Implementation 1: MCMC